-- a registered apprentice
+- A registered apprentice

-- an Alberta-certified journeyperson
+- An Alberta-certified journeyperson

-- someone who holds a recognized related trade certificate
+- Someone who holds a recognized related trade certificate

-- someone who works for an employer who is satisfied that the worker has the skills and knowledge expected of certified journeyperson
+- Someone who works for an employer who is satisfied that the worker has the skills and knowledge expected of certified journeyperson

-The term of apprenticeship is four years (four 12 month periods) that include a minimum of 1,500 hours of on-the-job training and eight weeks of technical training each year.
-High school students can earn credits toward apprenticeship training and a high school diploma at the same time through the Registered Apprenticeship Program (RAP).
+The term of apprenticeship is 4 years (four 12-month periods) that include a minimum of 1,560 hours of on-the-job training and 8 weeks of classroom instruction each year.

 Electric motor systems technician apprentices may take the interprovincial exam in the final period of their apprenticeship training to earn a Red Seal (certification recognized in most parts of Canada).